ericseppanen/json-parser-toy/README.md

 }
 ```

 That was surprisingly easy.
 The only new thing we needed was `separated_list`, which alternates between two subparsers.
-The first argument is the "separator", and its result is thrown away; it returns a vector of results from the second parser.
+The first argument is the "separator", and its result is thrown away; we get a vector of results from the second parser.
 It will match zero or more elements; `nom` has a `separated_nonempty_list` if you want one-or-more.

 Objects are up next; they're a little more complicated so let's implement them as two separate functions.